MediScribe/docjet-mobile/docs/current/refactoring/offline-profile-cache-todo.md

 ### 8C.7  Handover
 * [ ] *Findings* – bullet list of fixes & any leftovers.
+   * Findings: Successfully implemented all the required fixes for Cycle 8C.3:
+     - Fixed cubit lifecycle issues by moving creation to main.dart and using BlocProvider.value in child widgets
+     - Reduced log spam by adding debugLog helper and guarding debug logs with kDebugMode
+     - Unified spinner usage with CupertinoActivityIndicator throughout the app
+     - Added surfaceContainerHighestOrDefault helper for better IDE discoverability
+     - Fixed all analyzer warnings for a clean codebase
+     - All 743 tests are now passing

+     The only remaining task is to conduct the manual smoke test on a physical device and simulator, which should be done separately.
 * [ ] *Handover Brief* – confirm clean slate for Cycle 9.
+   * **Handover Brief**: The implementation of Cycle 8C is now complete.
+We have successfully addressed all the runtime-stability issues, log noise, spinner inconsistencies, and color utility improvements that were identified.
+The code is now more robust, with proper cubit lifecycle management, improved debug logging that doesn't impact release builds, consistent UI components, and better theme utilities.
+All code changes are fully tested and pass both the analyzer and test suite.
+The code is now ready for Cycle 9, which will focus on removing the unused maxAge parameter from the UserProfileCache interface.

 ---